GraphBLAS/graphblas-api-cpp/markdown/concepts.md

 3) `M` has a method `insert()` that takes a matrix entry tuple and attempts to insert the element into the matrix, returning an iterator to the new element on success and returning an iterator to the end on failure.

 #### Concept

-_TODO: this is also a bit sketchy, and furthermore depends on the matrix range concept above._

 ```cpp
 template <typename M, typename T>